HorizenOfficial/evm-documentation/docs/new_horizen/03-proof_submission_interface/02-rpc_methods.md

 In case of success, the proof is included in the mempool, relayed, and eventually included in a proposed block and then finalized.

-**Note:** each different proof verification pallet will expose this API.

 ## RPC Commands
 - **Endpoint:** PoE (Proof of Existence)